betteriot/betteriot-principles/README.md

 Assessement criteria: Include on product or packaging.
 Use our labelling system.

-### 14. If a company wants to change the above, it MUST first ask permission from the customer (not just notify, or silently change terms).
+### 14. If the company wants to change the above, it MUST first ask permission from the customer (not just notify, or silently change terms).

 Assessment criteria: Terms & conditions changes are communicated to customers and their permission is sought explicitly.